teateatea/heartbreaker/Character Classes/Disciplines/Barbarian.md

 (if multiple targets). --> and you must **Save vs Spells** for each Spell to avoid Spell Catastrophes. <!--Mishaps and Dooms-->

 You stop Raging when you have killed, subdued, or driven off all your enemies.
-At the start of your turn, you can will yourself to stop Raging as a free action, with an $L$-in-6 chance of success.
+Alternatively, at the start of your turn, you can will yourself to stop Raging as a free action, with an $L$-in-6 chance of success.
 If one of your allies has injured you this fight, they count as an enemy *(and must be killed if you cannot will yourself to stop raging)*.

 *($L$ is the number of levels you have taken in Barbarian.)*